-Do I Want to Be a Movie Producer?
+Should I Become a Movie Producer?

-|Degree Level||Bachelor's degree common*|
+|Degree Level||Bachelor's degree|

-|Degree Field||Writing, acting, journalism, communication, business, arts management or another related field*|
+|Degree Field||Film, acting, journalism, communication, or other related field|

-|Experience||1-5 years of experience is common*|
+|Experience||1-5 years of industry experience is common; internships available|

-|Key Skills||Skills in critical thinking, writing, decision making, time management, monitoring and active listening|
+|Key Skills||Skills in critical thinking, writing, decision-making, time-management, monitoring, and active listening|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net OnLine
+Sources: U.S. Bureau of Labor Statistics, O*NET OnLine, Payscale.com (July 2015)

 Step 1: Earn a Bachelor's Degree

-A bachelor's degree from a college, university or independent art school is typically necessary to begin a career as a movie producer.
-Students may consider programs in acting, journalism, communications, business or another related subject.
+A bachelor's degree from a college, university or independent art school is typically necessary for a career as a movie producer.
+Students may consider programs in film, acting, journalism, communications, business or another related subject.
 Aspiring producers need to know how to put a movie together from start to finish, and these programs may help develop the necessary skills.
-Common coursework includes cinematology, film directing, film production, documentary film and the history of the film industry.
+Common coursework includes cinematography, film directing, film production and documentary films.

-Step 2: Gain Industry Experience
+Step 3: Gain Industry Experience